lgatto/TeachingMaterial/quant/README.md

 ![The MSnSet class](../img/msnset.png)

-Subsetting `MSnSet` objects works like other rectangluar data structures we have seen: `[i, j]`, where `i` subsets assay data and feature metadata **rows**, and `j` subsets assay data and sample metadata **columns**.
+Sub-setting `MSnSet` objects works like other rectangular data structures we have seen: `[i, j]`, where `i` subsets assay data and feature metadata **rows**, and `j` subsets assay data and sample metadata **columns**.
 Conversely, one can add and remove columns to